Linda Hogan (TV personality): Personal life

-Claridge met Terry Bollea a.k.a.
-Hulk Hogan in a restaurant in Los Angeles.
+Claridge met Terry Bollea, known professionally as Hulk Hogan, in a restaurant in Los Angeles.
 For nearly two years, the couple had a long-distance relationship mostly over the telephone.
 They married in 1983 in a wedding attended by André the Giant, Vince McMahon, and other wrestling personalities.
 They have two children together, Brooke (1988) and Nick (1990).
-Claridge filed for divorce from Hulk Hogan on November 20, 2007.
+Claridge filed for divorce from Bollea on November 20, 2007.
 The divorce was finalized on July 28, 2009.

-Claridge received media attention for her relationship with a much younger man, Charley Hill.
-Hill proposed to her on an episode of the VH1 reality television show Couple's Therapy in 2012.
-They began dating in 2008, when Claridge was 48 and Hill was 19.
+Claridge received media attention when she began dating Charlie Hill in 2008, when she was 48 and Hill was 19.
+Hill proposed to her on an episode of the VH1 reality television show Couples Therapy in 2012; the couple split up later that year.

-In October 2012, Claridge was arrested in Malibu, California for driving under the influence, with an alcohol level of 0.084.
+In October 2012, Claridge was arrested in Malibu, California, for driving under the influence, with an alcohol level of 0.084.
 She pleaded guilty to DUI.
-She was released several hours later after posting bail of $5,000.
+She was released several hours later after posting bail.

+She has had a strained relationship with her daughter, Brooke.

+Claridge would pay tribute to her ex-husband following his death on July 24, 2025, writing on Instagram that his death came as a "big surprise" and that she had been hit "so hard" by the news, as well as reminiscing about their 26-year marriage.
+On August 5, 2025, Claridge would attend her ex-husband's funeral service.